Best WordPress Themes & Templates for Photographers

 WordPress Themes for Photographers in 2021

 For those who are starting a photography website for the first time, you’ll first need website hosting and a copy of WordPress (freely available from here) to be able to install your first WordPress theme.

 Don’t worry though – it’s not hard!
-Just follow my 3 step guide on how to start a photography website, then come back here when you’re ready to choose a theme.
+Just follow my 3 step guide on how to start a photography blog, then come back here when you’re ready to choose a theme.

 And for those of you contemplating SquareSpace or one of the other all-in-one websites over WordPress, you’ll actually save money in the long run with WordPress and your own hosting, so just follow this guide to get started.

 Free WordPress Themes vs Premium WordPress Themes